eoinsav/TAM-Trial/README.md

 # Timeline

-The first phase of this project will launch on October 25th and the second phase will launch roughly three weeks later on Nov.
-12th.
+The first phase of this project will launch on October 25th and the second phase will launch roughly three weeks later on November 12th.